michiwend/gomusicbrainz/README.md

 ```Go
 func(*WS2Client) Lookup<ETITY>(id MBID) (*<ENTITY>, error)
 ```
-or the common lookup method if you allready have an entity (with MBID) that implements the MBLookupEntity interface:
+or the common lookup method if you already have an entity (with MBID) that implements the MBLookupEntity interface:
 ```Go
 func(*WS2Client) Lookup(entity MBLookupEntity) error